Llanbedr: Railways

 Llanbedr railway station, formerly known as Talwrn Bach Halt, is a little out of the village itself and is served by the Cambrian Line.

 Governance

-An electoral ward in the same name exists.
-This ward also covers the Community of Llanfair.
+An electoral ward in the same name existed.
+This ward also covered the Community of Llanfair.
 The total ward population at the 2011 Census was 1,098.
+From the 2022 Gwynedd Council election the ward was merged with Harlech, renamed Harlech a Llanbedr and the representation increased to 2 county councillors.

 Twinning

 In 2008 Llanbedr was twinned with Huchenfeld, Germany, following many years of exchanges between schools, churches, musicians and community leaders, in remembrance of the occurrences at Pforzheim and Huchenfeld during the Second World War.